andrea260198/quant_finance/README.md

 ## Implied volatility

 This section is still on going.
+The goal is to plot a simulation of the volatility surface.

 Currently, I implemented Monte Carlo pricing of European call options using the Heston model.
 The Heston model considers the volatility of the underlying, not constant, but a random process.